gkjolin/Unity-Roguelike/README.md

 0 - 0
 ```

 This consists of four rooms, with the dashes representing connections from one room to another.
+At the moment, I only have a few chunks, and only one type of level.
+This will be ramped up when I switch from working on systems to content.

 For more information see my Atlas project, which generalizes this system.

-In the future, I intend to implement a variety of different strategies for map generation, including more conventional ones.

 ### Enemy spawning